Home > Articles > Understanding the Full Form of ED: What Does ED Stand For?

 Subsequently, in 1957, this entity underwent a name alteration, becoming the Enforcement Directorate.
 Additionally, a second branch was inaugurated in Madras, Tamil Nadu, during the same year.

-ED Full Form: Main Objective
+ED Full Form: Main Objectives

 • The main goal of the Enforcement Directorate (ED) is to uphold two significant Indian government statutes, namely the FEMA 1999 (Foreign Exchange Management Act) and the PMLA 2002 (Prevention of Money Laundering Act).